jubbp/EM-COMM-PJ/README.md

 * Our Family
 * Our Friends

+How will we interact with the wider community?
+How will we assist those organisations that need communications during an emergency.

 ## 🦺 Security Considerations

 The security of our communications could be important to us.
 As the communications